-If you are issued with an Interim Negative Notice, the preliminary assessment of your criminal record or professional conduct reports by the Department of Justice and Regulation has indicated that you will not pass the Working with Children Check (Check).
+If the Department of Justice and Regulation issues you with an Interim Negative Notice, its preliminary assessment of your criminal record or professional conduct determinations or findings has indicated that you should not pass the Working with Children Check.

 Receiving an Interim Negative Notice